 Abandoned cables can be combustible and pose a fire hazard to your facility.
 Unused cables can produce excessive smoke as well as contribute to the spread of fires.
 And in some juristictions, it is the law to remove abandoned cables.
 Changes to the National Electric Code (NEC) in 2002, may mean that you are in violation of current electrical code.
 It is possible that you could be fined for failure to remove these hazards.

 In addition, excessive cables can prevent the flow of cool air from getting to the hot spots near your critical systems.
 The weight of excessive cables can potentially cause structural vulnerabilities with your subfloor.

 Hospitals, schools, and other institutions that have been around for many years are often at risk.

-Data Clean Canada also provides products to assist you with labeling and managing your cables.
-Properly labelled cables help save time doing day-to-day activities as well as ensure that you can be responsive during emergencies.
+Data Clean also provides products to assist you with labeling and managing your cables.
+Properly labeled cables help save time doing day-to-day activities as well as ensure that you can be responsive during emergencies.

-Please contact your local Data Clean Canada account manager for more information.
+Please contact your local Data Clean account manager for more information.